SQL server allows us to transform a row- level data into a columnar data using SQL Pivot.

 SELECT SM.StudID, S.SubjectName, SM.Score FROM StudentMarks SM INNER JOIN Subjects S ON Sm.SubjectID = S.SubjectID

-Lets transform this output into columnar data using PIVOT, means unique subjects values will become a column for pivot table, so you can see a individual student row-wise data along with the marks they have secured in each subject which is displayed in columns.
+Lets transform this output into a columnar data using PIVOT, means unique subjects values will become a column for pivot table.

 SELECT StudID , ISNULL([MATH],0) AS [MATH] , ISNULL([PHYSICS],0) AS [PHYSICS], ISNULL([SCIENCE],0) AS [SCIENCE], ISNULL([ART],0) AS [ART] FROM ( SELECT SM.StudID, S.SubjectName, SM.Score FROM StudentMarks SM INNER JOIN Subjects S ON Sm.SubjectID = S.SubjectID ) AS tbl PIVOT ( SUM(Score) FOR SubjectName IN ([MATH], [PHYSICS] ,[SCIENCE],[ART]) ) AS pvt